 Adverity shall invoice Customer for all Services listed in the Commercial Agreement for the initial Subscription Term and any renewal Subscription Term(s) as set forth in Section X.2.
 Adverity will invoice Customer in advance and otherwise in accordance with the relevant Commercial Agreement.
 Unless otherwise stated in the Commercial Agreement, invoiced charges are due net 30 days from the invoice date.
 Customer is responsible for providing complete and accurate billing and contact information to Adverity and notifying Adverity of any changes to such information.

 If any amounts invoiced are not received by Adverity by the due date, then, without limiting Adverity’s rights or remedies,

-- such charges may accrue late interest at the statutory rate; and
+- such charges may accrue late interest at the statutory commercial interest rate;

-- Adverity may condition future Subscription renewals and Commercial Agreements on payment terms shorter than those specified in Section IV.3.
+- Adverity may condition future Subscription renewals and Commercial Agreements on payment terms different than those specified in Section IV.3.